andreshungbz/mpscan/README.md

 - If you set `-ports`, then `-start-port` and `-end-port` are ignored.
 - Setting both `-target` and `-targets` will result in the targets being aggregated.
 For example, if you set `-target=localhost` and `-targets=scanme.nmap.org`, the program will scan both `localhost` and `scanme.nmap.org`.
 If both are empty, the program will default to `localhost`.
 - `-timeout` sets the timeout for both the establishment of the attempted TCP connection, and the attempt to grab the banner for an open port.
 - Outputs in banner grabbing may vary due to timeouts.
-In that case set an increased `-timeout` value.
+In that case, set an increased `-timeout` value.
 - For multiple targets, the rest of the flags are shared across all targets.

 ## Cleaning Up